Songyang-W/SEM_related/README.md

 go wiki for more info

+# MPFI preprocessing

+mpfi_log_time_calculator.m is a MATLAB script that extracts timestamps from a batch of log files and calculates the total time spent.
+The script writes the timestamps to a text file and displays the total time spent on the console.

+To use this script, place the log files in the same directory as the script and run it in MATLAB.

 The Extract_Timestamps function takes a single input argument, which is the filename of a log file.
 The log file can contain arbitrary text, but the function expects timestamps to be in the format of "mm/dd/yyyy - hh:mm:ss AM/PM".